 I am a Virtual Reality (VR) Project Engineer at ESI North America, working on-site at Sikorsky Aircraft Corporation (a Lockheed Martin company).
 In this role, I support Sikorsky's use of ESI's IC.IDO software and handle the day-to-day operation of the VR Center.
 We use IC.IDO to conduct virtual design reviews to confirm that a product can be assembled and maintained before actually sending it to the shop floor.
 Last year, I oversaw a major remodel of the VR Center, including a new powerwall and a bunch of associated facilities work.
 I have also been involved in some projects involving ESI's other customers in the automotive and marine industries.

 For the past two semesters, I have also taught an online section of Java II for Three Rivers Community College in Norwich, CT.

-My research is at the intersection of virtual reality (VR), human–computer interaction (HCI), and cognitive psychology.
-I generally study human subjects in VR systems, and I have often specifically focused on virtual locomotion interfaces.
-I investigate questions related to the perceptual and cognitive impacts of technology decisions, focusing not only on a user's ability to use an interface but on problems with concurrent tasks competing for cognitive resources.
+Before all of this, I worked for several years as an academic researcher.
+My research interests are at the intersection of virtual reality (VR), human–computer interaction (HCI), and cognitive psychology.
+I've generally studied human subjects in VR systems, often specifically focusing on virtual locomotion interfaces.
+I've investigated questions related to the perceptual and cognitive impacts of technology decisions, focusing not only on a user's ability to use an interface but also on problems with concurrent tasks competing for cognitive resources.

-My primary hobbies are traveling, wine tasting (we live in Burgundy, afterall), and photography (with a DSLR and my old Nikon F).
+My primary hobbies are traveling, wine tasting, and photography (with a DSLR and my old Nikon F).
 I have a background in website design, I try my best at Ubuntu webserver administration, and I am passionate about privacy, security, and legal implications of technology (you will find no tracking code here; also notice the https).
-Finally, I am currently pursuing the important goal of eating every cheese on the Wikipedia List of French cheeses.